containers/nri-plugins/devel/_sources/docs/resource-policy/policy/balloons.md.txt

   cause kernel to kill containers due to out-of-memory error when closest NUMA nodes do not have enough memory.
 In this situation consider switching this option `false`.
+- `preserve` specifies containers whose resource pinning must not be modified by the policy.
+  - `matchExpressions` if a container matches an expression in this list, the policy will preserve container's resource pinning.
+If there is no resource pinning, the policy will not change that either.
+Example: preserve containers named "a" and "b".
+As a result, the policy will not modify CPU or memory pinning of matching containers.
+    ```
+    ignore:
+      matchExpressions:
+        - key: name
+          operator: In
+          values:
+            - a
+            - b
+    ```
 - `idleCPUClass` specifies the CPU class of those CPUs that do not belong to any balloon.
 - `reservedPoolNamespaces` is a list of namespaces (wildcards allowed)